gataky/lorem/README.md

 ## Lorem

-To use lorem, you'll need to create a new lorem.
-You can use lorem without any options which will use the default options or pass in your custom options.
+To use Lorem, create a new instance.
+You can use the default options or provide your custom options.

 ```go
 // Default options